MartinStokroos/ezResponseBox/README.md

 GPIO-pin  | open input | input tied to GND with jumper wire or DIP-switch
 --------- | ---------- | ------------------------------------------------
-GPIO18 | select keyboard | select joystick
+GPIO18 | select keyboard device | select joystick device
-GPIO19 | select numerical keys (mode I) | select hexadecimal digits (mode II) GPIO20 | debouncing ON | debouncing OFF
+GPIO19 | select numerical keys (mode-I) | select hexadecimal digits (mode-II) GPIO20 | debouncing=ON | debouncing=OFF
 GPIO21 | positive logic outputs | negative logic outputs

 ## Preparing your Raspberry Pico
-Hookup some buttons to your pico.
+Hookup one or more buttons to your pico.
 Connect the pico to the PC while pressing and holding the BOOTSEL button.
 A mass storage device will pop up.
 Drag the uf2 firmware file into the drive and ready you are!

 ## A 10$ Response Box
 A two button response box | bottom side